 This is the NYC Ferry.

 I hopped on the East River route, which runs from East 34th Street all the way down to Governors Island and Wall Street.
-Another route takes New Yorkers and tourists from Wall Street to South Brooklyn; and a third goes from the Financial District to Rockaway, a popular beach getaway.
-In 2018, they’re adding routes to and from the Lower East Side, Astoria and Western Queens.
+Another route takes New Yorkers and tourists from Wall Street to South Brooklyn; a third goes from the Financial District to Rockaway, a popular beach getaway.
+Since I first visited, they added routes to and from the Lower East Side, Astoria and Western Queens.
 In 2021, they will add a route to Coney Island.

 The boat I boarded was really nice.
-It has two decks, including an enclosed lower level that’ll keep you cool and protect you from the wind.
-You’ll also find a bar serving beer and wine, plus they’re about to add WiFi on-board.
+It has two decks, including an enclosed lower level that’ll keep you cool in the summer and protect you from the wind.
+You’ll also find a bar serving beer and wine, plus there’s WiFi on-board.